Saviourcoder/DynamicEngine3D/README.md

 Used for Car, Jelly, Metal deformation

 ## Aim:
-Extremely simple and intuitive and have a HL2- Style UI (You will see kater)
+Extremely simple and intuitive and have a HL2- Style UI (You will see later)

 ## License:
 This project is licensed under the MIT License.